ICP srl: History

 In the late 1990s Razzano decided to use the considerable investment he had made in CNC machining to produce kit aircraft, beginning with the ICP Bingo and Savannah aircraft.
 The use of the CNC machines allowed kits to be produced at low cost, making the company very competitive in the kit aircraft market.
-Zenith STOL CH 701 designer Chris Heintz considers the Savannah an unauthorized copy of his design.

 On 15 January 2012, ICP announced a collaborative production effort with Zenair of Canada to produce the Zenair CH650 at their plant, under the designation CH650Ei.

+Even so, Zenith STOL CH 701 designer Chris Heintz considers the Savannah an unauthorized copy of his design.

 ICP is currently developing an aviation engine, designated the ICP M09.
 The engine was designed by Franco Lambertini, previously with Moto Morini motorcycles.
 The M09 has no parts in common with other Lambertini motorcycle engines, but is a clean-sheet design for aviation use.
 The engine is a four stroke, two cylinder, four valve, 1223 cc powerplant that delivers 115 hp at 7000 rpm and is capable of inverted flight.
 The first flight on an ICP Savannah S was on 18 December 2014.